ityonemo/dali.js/README.md

 will be automatically called.

 ### dali math objects
-dali math objects require at least one instance running to properly function.
+dali math objects require at least one instance of dali.SVG running to properly function.

 ```
 dali.point(x,y)